zguo0525/API-Pack/README.md

 ## Repo Layout

 ```
-./plots   <- jupyter notebook to reproduce the figures in the paper
+./plots   <- notebooks to reproduce the figures in the paper
 ./src     <- source code for data processing pipeline, fine-tuning, and model evaluations
 ```